JohnByrneJames/SpartaGlobalRepo/Notes/Day3_Training.md

 > 9:00 AM - Daily Stand Up **[Morning meetup]**

-Discussing what we liked about yesterday and waht the highs and blocks were of that day.
+Discussing what we liked about yesterday and what the highs and blocks were of that day.

 - I enjoyed the fact that we learn about active listening and how